 - 17. Tenants use many sources to identify affordable housing in the District, including real estate agents and online housing resources.
-A real estate broker is a firm or person who offers properties for sale, lease or rent.
-Brokers have responsibility for the actions of any real estate salespersons hired to undertake these activities.
-See D.C.
+A real estate broker is a firm or person who offers real property for sale, lease or rent.
+D.C.
 Code § 47-2853.161. - 18.
-A broker that is a firm rather than a person may obtain a license as a real estate organization so long as the firm is a licensed entity in the District of Columbia, it is led by a licensed broker at all of its branches and its real estate staff hold appropriate licenses.
-See D.C.
-Code § 47-2853.183. - 19.
-A real estate salesperson is someone employed by a licensed real estate broker to offer properties for sale, lease or rent.
-See D.C.
-Code § 47-2853.171. - 20.
 Recognizing the critical role that real estate professionals play in the housing market, including the market for affordable housing, the District of Columbia Regulatory Affairs' Real Estate Commission requires these professionals to adhere to standards that mandate equitable treatment of housing consumers.
 See, e.g., D.C.
-Code § 47-2853.02(d)(1) (requiring a license to "protect the public"); 17 DCMR 2609.1 ("A licensee shall not discriminate or assist any party in discriminating in the sale, rental, leasing, exchange, or transfer of property.") - 21.
+Code § 47-2853.02(d)(1) (requiring a license to "protect the public"); 17 DCMR 2609.1 ("A licensee shall not discriminate or assist any party in discriminating in the sale, rental, leasing, exchange, or transfer of property.") - 19.
 Real estate professionals are reminded of the District's non-discrimination laws and their obligations during the fair housing training they must take every two years to maintain their licenses.
 See D.C.
-Code § 47-2853.13.

-22. Under their licensing standards, a real estate broker or real estate salesperson who violates the DCHRA may have her real estate license revoked and face civil-or even criminal-penalties.
+Code § 47-2853.13. - 20.
+Under their licensing standards, a real estate broker who violates the DCHRA may have his or her real estate license revoked and face civil-or even criminal-penalties.
 See D.C.
 Code §§ 47-2843.01, et seq.

-Online Discriminatory Advertising
+Discriminatory Advertising